abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 dialogue. *Why is it that I don't want to practice sometimes?
 What is that about?* Without forcing and imposing our control, we can get to the root of the problem, through skillful investigation.
-Instead of *telling*, we're *asking*—we're probing, inquiring, and looking for the defilements that lurk within.
+Instead of *telling*, we're *asking*---we're probing, inquiring, and looking for the defilements that lurk within.
 Forcing ourselves to do something doesn't actually deal with any of the defilements.
-We need to investigate: What are the conditions that give rise to the defilements?
+We need to
+investigate: What are the conditions that give rise to the defilements?
 What causes them to hang around?
 This gives rise to an understanding of ourselves, and an understanding of suffering.
 We might say that investigating in this way is our krueng yoo.

 # Looking Back on the Effort